The Game Awards has been confirmed to return later this year

 Viewers will be able to stream the show on December 10 in 4K resolution across more than 45 global video platforms.
 Due to the on-going coronavirus pandemic, the show will operate without an audience and instead air from studio locations at Los Angeles, London and Tokyo.

-The presentation will be presented and curated by industry veteran Geoff Keighley, who has helmed the show since its birth in 2014.
-Similar to previous years, multiple awards, musical performances, and world premiere announcements will happen throughout the course of the show.
+The ceremony will be presented and curated by industry veteran Geoff Keighley, who has helmed the show since its birth in 2014.
+Similar to previous years, multiple awards, musical performances, and world premiere announcements will happen throughout the course of the presentation.

 Due to the lack of a studio audience, viewers and co-streamers will instead be able to interact throughout with live in-game experiences, and interactive extensions on streaming platforms such as Twitch.
 Additionally, the weekend will also see instantly playable game content, in-game drops, demos, live streams, and exclusive discounts on gaming digital storefronts.
 More information is expected nearer the time.